Robyn011/Javascript/README.md

 ##### Event Listeners:

 - the functions that wait for a specific event to occur on a particular element.
-- when the event occurs, the event listener "listens" for it and triggers a callback dunction -- a function designed to ececute when the event occurs.
+- when the event occurs, the event listener "listens" for it and triggers a callback function -- a function designed to execute when the event occurs.

 - Attaching Event Listeners: